benjiDupuis/heavy_tails_generalization/README.md

  - several seeds

 First step: Having the experiment working with a linear model, on both types of datasets, in both unparam and overparam regimes

+Important idea: divide the gen by the gradients before the alpha_regression